-The Rhode Island Department of Environmental Management (DEM) will stock ponds across Rhode Island this month with about 4,200 brook and rainbow trout for the winter trout fishing season.
+The Rhode Island Department of Environmental Management (DEM) will stock some 80,000 brook, brown, and rainbow trout into Rhode Island ponds and streams in preparation for the freshwater fishing season.